pyrocko/grond/docs/source/method/index.rst

 `Bootstrapping` in Grond (see also `Bootstrapping in wikipedia`_)  enables to surpress some types of bias in the optimization results.
-Observations that are affected by signals other than from the anaylsed source process often show a high misfits.
+Observations that are affected by signals other than from the analysed source process often show a high misfits.
 Also observations for which the Green's functions based on a medium model, which is at this particular site not a good approximation of the underground, can result in high misfit values.
 Already a few high misfit values may pull the optimisation